chengen0612/frontend-repository/README.md

-This is an example project of front-end api architecture of Cola Tour.
+Demonstrate the API architecture of the Cola Tour frontend repositories.

 ## Installation